LOST YOUR “SPOON”?????

 “History teaches us that men and nations behave wisely once they have exhausted all other alternatives. ” – Abba Eban”

-When you are affected in your mental health either through depression, excessive anxiety or being “burnt out” of sorts, the energy available for a healthy “output” may be reduced at various degrees.
-That’s what we may call in broader terms “lost spoon”.
+When you are affected in your mental health through depression, excessive anxiety or being “burnt out”, the energy available for a healthy energy “output” may be reduced at various levels and/or in different degrees.

 How far your “spoon” is lost is a different story.
 The most important thing is that when you lose your spoon that you try to find it again.

 But mind you, there are many “lost souls” on this planet, with “lost spoons”, unable to find back what they lost.
 Damaged and living on the other side of the spectrum…